bertmelis/espMqttClient/index.md

 ESP8266 doesn't use multithreading and is only single-core.
 There is therefore no need for semaphores/mutexes on this platform.
 You can however still enable this.

+### EMC_ALLOW_NOT_CONNECTED_PUBLISH 1

+By default, you can publish when the client is not connected.
+If you don't want this, set this to 0.

 ### EMC_CLIENTID_LENGTH 18 + 1

 The (maximum) length of the client ID.
 (Keep in mind that this is a c-string.
 You need to have 1 position available for the null-termination.)